Here at Cladrite Radio, we’re about to reach a pretty big milestone—and we invite you to celebrate with us!

-Here are 10 things you should know about John Garfield, born 108 years ago today.
-He died at 39 and so appeared in fewer than 40 films, but he forged a lasting film legacy.
+Here are 10 things you should know about John Garfield, born 110 years ago today.
+Though he appeared in fewer than 40 films, he forged a enduring film legacy.